MI2CAST/MI2CAST/docs/micast_guideline.md

 ## Defining __Causal Interaction__ objects
-The __Causal Interaction__ object is the core element of a causality statement.
+The __Causal Interaction__ object is the core element of a causal statement.
 In MICAST, we consider the following terms mandatory to be defined for representing a __Causal Interaction__: Regulation, Mechanism, Localisation, Evidence, Reference.

 ### Regulation
 The type of regulation exerced by the source entity upon the target entity.
 Recommendation to come.